 Fortunately they are extremely cheap to make.
 The main ingredient is rolled oats (ie porridge oats) and a big 1kg bag currently costs just 75 pence/$1/€1 in the main UK supermarkets.
 All the rest of the ingredients together probably come to about £2.50 – £3.00.
 You’ll get maybe 20 flapjacks from this recipe.
 Or 10 if you’re greedy like me.
 Still, they’re a fraction of what you would pay for this level of deliciousness in the shops.

-If you keep them in a airtight container, they will last for 5 days although they’ll all be eaten long before that.
-If you keep them in an airtight container in the fridge, they’ll go quite hard and crunchy but they’ll easily last a week.
+If you keep them in a airtight container, they will last for 5 days though they’ll be eaten long before that.
+If you keep them in an airtight container in the fridge, they’ll go quite hard and crunchy but they will easily last a week.

 • 400g rolled oats

 • 200g vegan, non-dairy margarine

 • 50g light brown sugar

 • 80g hazelnuts, very roughly chopped into chunks and rubble

 1. Grease and line a square cake tin roughly 30cmx30cm and preheat the oven to 170C.
 The recipe will work in a slightly smaller tin, but obviously your flapjacks will be deeper (obviously)